April 7-11, 2025

 Keep in mind the following information on fees and deadlines:

-Registration Phase Deadline Registration Fee
+Registration Phase Start Deadline Registration Fee APRP Fee

 * All deadlines are 23:59 WEST (UTC+1)